modernmarc1/TicTacToe/README.md

 # Serverless Tic-Tac-Toe Game

-This project is a full-stack serverless tic-tac-toe game where players compete against an intelligent AI opponent.
+This project is a full-stack serverless tic-tac-toe game where players compete against an intelligent computer opponent.
 The AI is designed to never lose, it will either win or force a draw.
 Built using AWS Serverless Application Model (SAM), the application features a React-based frontend for gameplay and AWS Lambda functions for game logic and AI decision-making.
 For local testing and development, the project uses [LocalStack](https://github.com/localstack/localstack) to emulate AWS services such as API Gateway and DynamoDB.

 ---